Gardlin/PCR-CG/README.md

 ## utlize Superglue for generating explicit 2d correspondences:
 [Superglue](https://github.com/magicleap/SuperGluePretrainedNetwork)
-In our paper,we use two imgs and we choose the first and last image of 50 images(Each 3DMatch point cloud is fused by 50 frames of images)
+In our paper,we use two imgs and we choose the first and last image of 50 images(Each 3DMatch point cloud is fused by 50 frames of images).

 Generate the 2d matches npz for train/val/test dataset.
 ### Dump 2d Matches